Early Church Fathers’ View on Demon Possessed Christians

 St. John Chrysostom (347-407 AD)

-St. John Chrysostom, one of the greatest Early Church Fathers and preachers, in his Homilies on First Corinthians, acknowledged the presence of demonically induced illnesses among the Christian community.4 He argued that these illnesses were permitted by God as a form of discipline or correction for the believers, implying that believers could indeed be afflicted by demons.
+St. John Chrysostom, one of the greatest Early Church Fathers and preachers, in his Homilies on First Corinthians, acknowledged the presence of demonically induced illnesses among the Christian community.4 He argued that these illnesses were the result of idolatry, implying that believers could indeed be afflicted by demons.

 Tertullian (155-240 AD)